StoneOrbits/VortexEngine/docs/Spark_Orbit_guide.md

 **Switch**

-- Slide the switch to power the Saprk on or off.
+- Slide the switch to power the Spark on or off.

 **Button**